Eschatologue/CM_wiki/docs/character-creation/feat/feat-8th-level.md

 - **Channel Divinity**

     Choose a cleric domain, you gain a channel divinity feature granted by that domain.
 You can use this feature twice and regain expended uses when you finish a Short Rest or Long Rest.
 If a channel divinity option uses Wisdom of its effect, you can use either your Intelligence or Charisma for it.

+***Repeatable.*** You can take this feat more than once, picking a different channel divinity option each time